vhscom/after-dark/README.md

 ## License

-Copyright © 2017 VHS <josh@vhs.codeberg.page>
+Copyright © 2016-2017 VHS <josh@vhs.codeberg.page>
-This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+<br>This work is free.
+You can redistribute it and/or modify it under the
+<br>terms of the Do What The Fuck You Want To Public License, Version 2,
+<br>as published by Sam Hocevar.
 See the COPYING file for more details.

 [lazysizes]: https://github.com/aFarkas/lazysizes